-The passionate baker loves her business and often arrives at the Market in the very early hours of the morning to commence baking Lebanese breads, manoush and pastries.
+The passionate baker loves her business and often arrives in the very early hours of the morning to begin baking Lebanese breads, manoush and pastries.

 Melina’s immediate family all share a connection in the baking world.
 Both her brothers and sister supply stock to Melina’s business and she often helps them bake when needed.
-Despite the family ties to the trade, Melina has never felt pressured to work in the industry and says that she loves bringing fresh, value breads to the community.
+Despite the family ties to the trade, Melina has never felt pressured to work in the industry.
+She says that she loves bringing fresh, value breads to the community.
 “It’s never been about the money for me”.

 Melina loves the versatility of bread and what it brings to the table.
 The different tastes and the way you incorporate the delicious doughs into an everyday meal to make it special is what means most to her.

-Our resident baker acknowledges there is some competition between the supermarket and local bakeries.
+Our resident baker acknowledges there is some competition between supermarkets and local bakeries.
 However, she knows that supermarket bakeries move to a different rhythm and is confident that there is still an audience that appreciates fresh, well-made breads that not only support a healthy lifestyle but help to support the community too.
-Melina encourages her customers to try and shop locally rather than conveniently, to better their wallets and the community.
+Melina encourages her customers to try and shop locally rather than conveniently to better their wallets and the community.

-Melina could make a list of her favourite breads a mile long, but settled on the multigrain sourdough, sunflower rye and expressed her bias for the white ciabatta.
-Melina’s passion for bread is evident from the second you meet her and customers love interacting with her lovely staff who always have a smile on their face.
+Melina could make a list of her favourite breads a mile long.
+She eventually settled on the multigrain sourdough, sunflower rye and expressed her bias for the white ciabatta.
+Melina’s passion for bread is evident from the second you meet her and customers love interacting with her lovely staff.
 She loves what bread brings to a family meal – perhaps because it has been around for her whole life.